To ensure a safe and fun environment for all, we ask that all participants, volunteers, and parents or guardians respect our camp rules.

 Parent responsibilities

-2. Inform the instructor of any behavioural conditions.
-Inform the instructor of your child's behavioural conditions so that the instructor can take all necessary measures to create a safe environment for your child and for other participants.
+2. Communicate any behavioural condition with the instructor.
+It is important to communicate all behavioural conditions that your child may have to the instructor.
+This ensures that the instructor can take all the necessary measures to create a safe environment for your child and for all other participants.

 5. Provide a peanut-free/nut-free lunch.
 All participants must bring a peanut-free/nut-free lunch every day.
 Once they’ve signed in, participants aren’t allowed to purchase a lunch from the SITE cafeteria (including the Tim Hortons) or from vending machines on campus.

 7. Pack sunscreen.
-Ensure that your child brings and applies sunscreen before taking part in outdoor activities.
+Please ensure that your child brings and applies sunscreen before participating in outdoor activities throughout the week, weather permitting.

 8. Keep electronic devices and collectibles at home.
 Please leave all Nintendo, cell phone and any other expensive electronic devices at home.
 We aren’t responsible for lost or stolen devices.